 AWS DocumentDB¶

-The displayed Metrics for AWS DocumentDB include read and write throughput, query latency, and scalability, among others.
+The displayed metrics of AWS DocumentDB include read and write throughput, query latency, and scalability.

 Configuration¶